Oblomov/grab-hib/README.md

 this example.
 Running `doit` (e.g. with `sh ./doit`) will start the actual downloads.

+If automatic login fails, see below.

+## Recovery/manual download

 Data about your library is stored in a pair of files called `whatever.html` (which can be used to re-extract the list of bundles bought without contacting the Humble Bundle website again) and